logo

 Teacher’s Assistant Career Guide

-A teacher’s assistant, also commonly known as a teacher’s aide or paraprofessional, provides support to the lead classroom teacher, allowing the teacher to spend more time focusing on classroom instruction.
-The duties of the teaching assistant are both clerical and instructional.
-This guide provides further information on what teacher’s assistants do, how to become one, and expected salary and job outlook.
+A teacher’s assistant, also known as a teacher’s aide or paraprofessional, provides clerical and instructional support to the lead classroom teacher.
+This guide provides information on what teacher’s assistants do, how to become one, and the expected salary and job outlook.

 How to Become a Teacher’s Assistant

-The requirements for becoming a teacher’s assistant are different from state to state.
-In private or charter schools, assistants may only be required to have a high school degree.
-However, having at least an associate’s degree can improve an applicant’s prospects.
+The requirements for becoming a teacher’s assistant vary from state to state.
+An associate’s degree is the typical education required for teacher’s assistants in public PK-12 schools.
 Due to federal mandate, teacher’s assistants who work in Title I schools must have at least a two-year degree and hold certification as a teacher’s aide or assistant.
-Some states may require that the program completed be approved by the state board of education in order to qualify graduates for licensure or certification.
+Some states may require the program to be approved by the state board of education to qualify graduates for licensure or certification.
+In private or charter schools, teacher’s assistants may only be required to have a high school degree.
 The typical route to a teacher’s assistant career is as follows:

 1. Earn an associate’s degree in education, assistant teaching, or a related subject like elementary education.